-Willamette University, the first university in the West, consists of the College of Arts & Sciences, the College of Law, and the Atkinson Graduate School of Management.
+Willamette University, the first university in the West, consists of the College of Arts & Sciences, the College of Law, the Atkinson Graduate School of Management, and the Pacific Northwest College of Art.
 Cooperative programs enable all students to benefit from the quality curriculum available throughout the University.